Saadian Tombs Marrakech

-The Saadian Tombs refers to Marrakech’s series of mausoleums and tombs that host the remains of valuable figures.
+The Saadian Tombs Marrakech or Les Tombeaux Saadiens refers to Marrakech’s series of mausoleums and tombs that host the remains of valuable figures.
 These include all the essential remains belonging to the Saadi Dynasty that ruled Morocco between the years 1549 and 1659.
 The sealing off and hiding of the Saadian Tombs happened shortly after the end of the dynasty kingdom.
 The rediscovery process of these Saadian Tombs occurred in the year 1917.
+So When is Saadian Tombs open? and what is the entrance fee?

 The father of Ahmed el-Mansour, known as Mohammed ash-Sheikh, got murdered in the year 1557 and his buried at the site.
 Shortly after this incident, Ahmed el-Mansour started enlarging and embellishing all the burial ground.
 This process also involved building two magnificent mausoleums, all meant for himself, his descendants, his mother, and his father.